 Location: Königstein, Germany

-The Steering Committee welcomes up to 44 hand-selected compliance leaders from global corporations with established compliance programs, including a few professional advisors having particular expertise in this field.
-This Forum provides an opportunity to explore common concerns and exchange ideas.
+The Steering Committee welcomes up to 48 hand-selected compliance leaders from global corporations with established compliance programs to connect with their peers, benchmark their thinking, and explore common concerns.
+A select few professional advisors with particular expertise in this field round out the group as subject matter experts.

-Using candid, seminar-style discussion, the group shares experiences from their varied jurisdictions and engages in meaningful dialogue on the most pressing issues facing the industry.
+The Forum is an exclusive gathering of distinguished peers.
+It does not feature traditional presentations, but hinges on the active participation of all involved.
+Using candid, seminar-style discussion, the group shares their varied experiences and engages in meaningful dialogue on the most pressing issues in corporate compliance.

 The Steering Committee, comprised of experts in the field, personally nominates all invitees and develops the Agenda, which forms the basis of our discussions.